saif1642/node-webrtc-video-chat-app/README.md

 # Video Calling App
-  A  video calling system using webrtc and node
+  A  video calling system using webrtc and node websocket as a signaling server.

 # Install